 Membership is open to people who identify as LGBTIQA+.
 We acknowledge that as a term, LGBTIQA+ cannot capture the diversity of sexualities, bodies, identities, and experiences that exist in our communities.
 We use the plus sign to communicate that LGBTIQA does not capture the full diversity of sexualities, bodies, identities, and experiences, which include people who identify as lesbian, gay, bisexual, trans, intersex, queer, agender, non-binary, gender fluid, asexual, and pansexual.

-- who are Aboriginal and/or Torres Strait Islander;
+- LGBTIQA+ Aboriginal and Torres Strait Islander

-- who are people with disability;
+- LGBTIQA+ people with HIV

-- who use alcohol and other drugs;
+- LGBTIQA+ people who use alcohol and other drugs

 Membership is also encouraged from people who are family or allies of LGBTIQA+ people.

 For more information about applying for SURG and details on how to apply, click the button below.

 Please read the following additional documents for more information.
 Contact [email protected] for further enquiries.